 Children will share new ideas or discuss matters that arise, they feed back to their classes and bring thoughts and resolutions on issues affecting them.
 The outcomes of these discussions are shared with the Senior Leadership Team who consider, discuss and respond to the matters raised.

 How do you join Pupil Parliament?

 Our Pupil Parliament change Cabinet Ministers once per year.
 To become a part of Pupil Parliament children in YR1 – YR6 are encouraged to nominate themselves for election during election week.
 All children then get a chance to vote in a democratic election.
-Following the vote, 2 representatives from each year group will be elected and become members of Parliament.
+Following the vote, 2 representatives from each year group are then elected and become members of Parliament.
 They then attend meetings which are held on a regular basis to discuss issues that are important to the children and work on projects to improve their academy.
 The projects they take on are varied and range from ways to improve the facilities, their learning journeys or best ways to fundraise for outside charities.

 Our Ministerial Roles